 TSB | Minimum of 70 years at mortgage commencement, with 30 years remaining at mortgage redemption. |

 Lease extensions in Prestwich can be a difficult process.
-We recommend you secure guidance from a lawyer and surveyor with experience in this area.
+We recommend you secure professional help from a conveyancer and surveyor well versed in the legislation and lease extension process.

-After protracted discussions with the landlord of her one bedroom flat in Prestwich, Gemma commenced the lease extension process as the 80 year mark was fast nearing.
-The lease extension was finalised in April 2011.
-The freeholder’s costs were kept to an absolute minimum.
+Subsequent to protracted correspondence with the freeholder of her purpose-built apartment in Prestwich, Samantha started the lease extension process just as her lease was nearing the crucial 80-year deadline.
+The transaction was finalised in July 2010.
+The landlord’s charges were kept to an absolute minimum.